mathjax/MathJax-docs/output.rst

-    Line breaking only applies to displayed equations, not in-line equations (unless the in-line equation is itself longer than a line), and that the line-breaks are only computed once when the equation is initially typeset, and do not change if the user changes the window size, or if the container changes size for some other reason.
+    Line breaking only applies to displayed equations, not in-line equations (unless the in-line equation is itself longer than a line), and the line-breaks are only computed once when the equation is initially typeset, and do not change if the user changes the window size, or if the container changes size for some other reason.